-These meetings take place three times a year, usually once per term.
+These meetings take place 3x a year, usually 1x per term.

-Course Committee Meeting are the formal way for Course Reps to raise feedback with staff, find solutions to problems, and tell your course what is working well.
+Course or Programme Committee Meeting are the formal way each term for Course Reps to raise feedback with staff, find solutions to problems and tell your course what is working well.

-The committee monitors how the course runs and considers issues related to the content and organisation of the course.
-During these meetings, Course Reps are expected to raise course-level feedback that you've collected from the students on your course.
+The committee monitors how the course runs and considered issues related to the content and organisation of the course.
+During these meetings, Course Reps are expected to raise course-level feedback that they've collected from the students on their course.

-As these meetings are not organised by Arts SU, information about these meetings and when you need to attend will come from your course team.
-As you are representing all students on your course, you should make every effort to attend.
-If you can't attend, you should let your course team know as soon as possible.
+As these meetings are not organised by Arts SU, information about these meetings and when you need to attend will come from your course team and as a representative of your course you should make every effort to attend.